Preparing for a Productive Parent-Teacher Conference

 - Develop an action plan that may include steps that parents can take at home and steps the teacher will take when the problem comes up at school.

 - Schedule a follow-up conference and decide on the best way to stay in touch (phone, email, or letters sent to the home).

-When discussing the conference with the child afterward, stress the good things that were covered and be direct about problems that were identified.
+When discussing the conference with the child afterward, stress the good things covered and be direct about identified problems.
 If appropriate, explain to the child any action plans that were arranged.